 Our goal is to be the “go-to” organization, a trusted resource, where sponsors can learn from each other through collaboration with settlement agencies and experts in a variety of fields.
 We want to make a difference in the lives of newcomers.

 Sponsors possess considerable knowledge from work and lived experience.
-They know how to problem-solve and share information.
 Together, in discussion, they address issues and problems sponsor groups face in working toward best practice.
 With the help of a resource person and a moderator, they get to the heart of the challenge and offer each other practical solutions in an online, one-hour discussion where they quickly gain new knowledge or confirm they are on the right track in their decision-making.

-A mentor is not expected to be a social worker, or settlement professional, but some one who has walked the walk, is a good problem-solver based on life experience.
-Being a mentor means finding the way to best practice without making too many wrong turns.
-It is providing insight learned through experience.
+Mentoring is a supportive partnership based on trust and respect, where experienced mentors share their knowledge and experience with those they mentor.
+A mentor is not expected to be an expert, a social worker, or settlement professional, but some one who has walked the walk, is a good problem-solver based on practical life experience.
+Being a mentor means leading the way to best practice providing insight learned through his/her own sponsorship experience.

 We share specific information with Network participants through regular emails.
 When you have something that might benefit others, you are encouraged to send it to firstname.lastname@example.org, and we will pass the information along to Network participants.

-If you are trying to solve a particular problem or challenge, or someone who has direct experience with a specific challenge you are facing, let us know by sending an email to email@example.com.
+If you are trying to solve a particular problem or challenge, or reach someone who has direct experience with a specific challenge you are facing, let us know by sending an email to email@example.com.
 We will do our best to connect you with a member who can help.